MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/budgeting/budget-plan.md

 ## Prerequisites

 For this tutorial, you need to access the Microsoft Dynamics 365 Finance environment with Contoso demo data, and be provisioned as an administrator on the instance.
-Do not use In Private browser mode for this lab - sign out from any other account in the browser if needed and sign in with administrator credentials.
-When signing in, you **MUST** select the **Keep me signed in** checkbox.
+Don't use In Private browser mode for this lab - sign out from any other account in the browser if needed and sign in with administrator credentials.
+When signing in, select the **Keep me signed in** checkbox.
 This creates a persistent cookie that the Excel App currently needs.
 If you sign in to the application using a browser other than Edge, then you’ll be prompted to sign in within the Excel App.
 When you click **Sign in** in the Excel App, a popup window opens and when signing in, select the **Keep me signed in** checkbox.
 If clicking **Sign in** in the Excel App doesn’t do anything, clear the cookie cache.

 ## **Scenario overview**
 Julia works as a finance manager in Contoso Entertainment Systems in Germany (DEMF).
-As FY2016 approaches, Julia needs to work on setting up the company’s budget for the upcoming year.
+As FY2024 approaches, Julia needs to work on setting up the company’s budget for the upcoming year.
 Budget preparation looks as follows:

 1. Julia uses previous year actuals amounts as a starting point to create the budget.
 2. Based on the previous year actuals, Julia creates estimates for 12 months in the upcoming year